-A tilt angle of 0° means that the camera is mounted parallel to the ground.
+A tilt angle of 0° means that the camera is mounted in the ceiling.

-A tilt angle of 90° means that the camera is mounted vertically in bird's eye view perspective.
+A tilt angle of 90° means that the camera is mounted in a wall.

 The flatter the tilt angle is set, the less accurate the estimate of object sizes and speeds will be.
 The settings must be between 0° and 90°.
 Estimates are no longer possible when you have reached 0°.